AnyhowStep/tsql-sqlite3-browser/README.md

 -----

+A Playground that executes raw SQL **and TS code** may be found at https://anyhowstep.github.io/tsql-sqlite3-browser/test-playground/public/

-A Playground that executes raw queries may be found at https://anyhowstep.github.io/tsql-sqlite3-browser/test-browser/public/
+A Playground that executes raw SQL only may be found at https://anyhowstep.github.io/tsql-sqlite3-browser/test-browser/public/

 -----